mattermost/docs/source/channels/create-channels.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Anyone can create public channels, private channels, direct messages, and group messages unless the System Admin has `restricted permissions to do so using advanced permissions </onboard/advanced-permissions.html>`__.
+Anyone can create public channels, private channels, direct messages, and group messages unless the system admin has `restricted permissions to do so using advanced permissions </onboard/advanced-permissions.html>`__.

 .. tabs::